sjmyuan/sjmyuan.github.io/_drafts/jlogger.md

 ## Overloading functions

-Apart from description, log level and timestamp, we usually want to include some key data to help analysis.
+Apart from the description, log level, and timestamp, we usually want to include some key data to help analysis.

-We can concat them to a single string, then print them.
-This is the most common way we can see now.
+We can concat them to a single string, then print it, which is the most common way we can see now.

 ```scala
 val name = "Tom"